IBM/c2c/docs/gui.md

 toe -a
 ```
 This will produce a list of terminal emulations.
 The
-preferred settings is xterm-256color, but other color
+preferred setting is xterm-256color, but other color
 options may also work.

 Update the terminal emulation setting by issuing the command: